kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 func generateTransaction(to recipient: String,
                              kin: Kin,
                              memo: String?,
+                             fee: Stroop,
                              completion: @escaping GenerateTransactionCompletion)
 ```

 - `recipient` is the recipient's public address.
 - `kin` is the amount of Kin to be sent.
 - `memo` is an optional string, up-to 28 bytes in length, included on the transaction record.
 A typical usage is to include an order number..
+- `fee` The fee in `Stroop`s used if the transaction is not whitelisted.
 - `completion` callback method called with the `TransactionEnvelope` and `Error`.

 ##### Send the transaction